kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/kmod_image.md

 | `MOD_NAME`            | The `Module`'s name                    | `my-mod`                |
 | `MOD_NAMESPACE`       | The `Module`'s namespace               | `my-namespace`          |

+Successful build pods are garbage-collected immediately, unless [`job.gcDelay`](./configure.md#jobgcdelay) is set in the operator configuration.
+Failed build pods are always preserved and must be deleted manually by the administrator for the build to be restarted.

 Once the image is built, KMM proceeds with the `Module` reconciliation.

 ```yaml